cbs-ntcore/cbs_badge/README.md

 model excitatory synapses.
 The spike output of each neuron is mapped to a different LED which flashes when the neuron spikes.
-When the touch sensor (copper neurons at the bottom of the badge) is touched, the microcontroller wakes up from 'sleep' (a low power mode where very few features are active) and initializes the neural network by setting the syanptic weights to a low value.
-As the network runs random simulated currents are injected into the 3 neurons causing them to initially spike in a random pattern.
+When the touch sensor (copper neurons at the bottom of the badge) is touched, the microcontroller wakes up from 'sleep' (a low power mode where very few features are active) and initializes the neural network by setting the synaptic weights to a low value.
+As the network runs, random simulated currents are injected into the 3 neurons causing them to initially spike in a random pattern.
 These spikes trigger time-dependent changes in the synaptic weights.
 The lack of inhibition and asymmetry in the plasticity causes unbound excitation in the circuit and the network often